- Charles Chaplin

 - Release Date

-Chaplin left the United States in 1952 after enduring years of persecution for his freethinking, free-voiced opinion toward non-humanist capitalists and politicians.
+Indeed, Chaplin left the United States in 1952 after enduring years of persecution for his freethinking, free-voiced opinions about capitalists and politicians.
 His remaining years were spent at his home in Switzerland.
 An article in the April 1953 issue of Time wrote the following: Charlie Chaplin, British subject, surrendered his U.S. re-entry permit in Geneva and flew off to London.
 Chaplin had made his decision.
 The U.S. Immigration authorities had warned him that he would be subject to a screening exam, just as any other alien, when he returned.
 In his London hotel room he wrote his valedictory after 40 years of U.S. residence: “. . .
 Since the end of the last world war, I have been the object of lies and propaganda by powerful reactionary groups who, by their influence and by the aid of America’s yellow press, have created an unhealthy atmosphere in which liberal-minded individuals can be singled out and persecuted.
 Under these conditions I find it virtually impossible to continue my motion-picture work, and I have therefore given up my residence in the United States.”

 Chaplin, Charles.
 My Autobiography.
 Simon & Schuster, 1964.